 Main teams involved: LORIA.

 Difficulty: An important difficulty was to implement a complete and efficient unification algorithm for XOR that can be combined with free operators.
-This has been achieved.
+This has been achieved. - Title: Design of a combination techniques for handling several equational intruder theories in protocol analysis.

 Description: This technique allows a hierarchy between the operators and has been applied to exponentiation operator with exponents ranging in an abelian group.